 I do not advise using the same email for logins and contacts.
 It is insecure.
 A contact email will be used in brute-force attacks trying to access your back office (bots will be trying random passwords with your email as username).

-So use personal or companies direct email address for logins.
-Be sure to use actual email address, otherwise the password reset feature won’t work in that case.
+So use personal or companies direct email addresses for logins.
+Be sure to use the actual email address, otherwise, the password reset feature won’t work in that case.

 And for public display – use something else.
 Emails like

 Do not use

 firstname.lastname@example.org – this one should be disabled (if possible) because this usually attracts lots of spam.